rochiecuevas/shared_accommodations/README.md

 # Effects of peer-to-peer short-term rental to the housing market in San Francisco
 ## Introduction
+San Francisco is [one of the most visited cities in the USA](https://www.businessinsider.com/most-visited-us-cities-2017-12?r=UK&IR=T).
+It attracts about [25 million visitors](https://www.sftravel.com/article/san-francisco-travel-reports-record-breaking-year-tourism), with tourism being its biggest industry.
+With many visitors streaming in, residents have started renting out their spaces for [short durations](https://businessportal.sfgov.org/start/starter-kits/short-term-rental) for extra income and use [peer-to-peer property rental](https://en.wikipedia.org/wiki/Peer-to-peer_property_rental) platforms such as Airbnb to list their available spaces.

+This study aims to determine the impact of peer-to-peer short term rental to the housing market in San Francisco.
+It is hypothesised that short-term rent have effects on hotel rates, long-term rental rates, and home prices in the City.

 ## Method
 ### Data sources
 Information about the housing options in San Francisco are available online.
 For this study, raw data on home prices (based on assessed property value), hotel rates, house rental rates (long-term), and peer-to-peer home rental rates were obtained from the sites shown in Table 1.